 There are no pre-requisites.

-On successful completion, participants will receive a nationally recognised statement of attainment in HLTAID004 Provide an emergency first aid response in an education & care setting, valid for three (3) years from the completion date.
+On successful completion, participants will receive a nationally recognised statement of attainment in HLTAID012 Provide first aid in an education & care setting, valid for three (3) years from the completion date.
 The Code of Practice and Australian Resuscitation Council recommends that cardiopulmonary resuscitation skills are refreshed annually.

 Pre-Course Online Learning